groch/roll20_exalted_stuff/README.md

 - `node_dice_roller.js`: a way to roll on your own computer and do some statistical analysis of the rolls

 ---
+## Prerequisites

+To use some scripts on your desktop you'll need NodeJS installed.

 ## Dice Roller on Desktop & Statistical anaysis

 The script `node_dice_roller.js` can be used to do some statistical analysis of some rolls with almost same syntax as the one used in the dice roller.\